Khyenle

 Empower Local Crafts

-Khyenle’s primary value is quality rather than the quantity of the products.
-Their crafting skills have been perfected through many generations, as part of our community heritage since 1820.Khenyle offers apprenticeship for the young Tibetans so they can become inheritors of Tibetan art and craftsmanship and carry forward the Tibetan tradition.
+Khyenle’s primary value lies in the quality rather than the quantity of its products.
+Their crafting skills have been perfected through many generations as part of the community's heritage since 1820.
+Khyenle offers apprenticeships to young Tibetans, empowering them to become inheritors of Tibetan art and craftsmanship, ensuring the continuation of this rich tradition.

 Khyenle Guest House

-A Chance Experience Local Artisan Life
+A Chance To Experience Local Artisan Life

 Join Us and Be Part of Khyenle